 BT-2630 (German only): a variant of the BT-2450 where the positions 13, 15, 16, 21, 23, 28 and 29 were changed, and the base value has been raised to 2630.
 That modifies the formula to ELO = 2630 − time/30, but the other conditions are the same as in the previous test.
 The CT800 did not solve any of the replacement puzzles, and the result is ELO 2144.

 A final mini benchmark for the computing speed is using the analysis mode on the initial position.
-Here is how long it takes to reach different depths, given as plies / seconds where the depth refers to the brute force base: 6/1, 7/4, 8/20, 9/56, 10/203.
+Here is how long it takes to reach different depths, given in plies / seconds: 6/1, 7/4, 8/12, 9/56, 10/216.